cloudfauj/cloudfauj/README.md

 TODO

+- write infra methods for env creation/deletion
+- write infra methods for app creation
+- implement all other side methods
-- setup local dir for all storage
+- cli server: setup local dir for all storage
-- implement state & infrastructrue for env creation, then test creation flow
 - revisit: we may not need the whole app logs command & its backend right now, we can just ship logs to cloudwatch
+- polish the whole user experience
+- write documentation
+ launch v1

 - read up on websocket & gorilla lib